Instead of rearing—which is risky and unproven in helping monarchs—we should focus on more effective ways to conserve these glorious wild animals.

 Arguably, the problem may not be that we have too few monarchs, but rather that the monarchs that are still wild don’t have enough of what they need.
 They don’t have enough breeding habitat (milkweed and nectar plants); they don’t have enough areas safe from pesticides; they don’t have enough intact overwintering habitat; they don’t have enough protection from severe storms and drought due to climate change; etc.

 Instead of rearing—which is risky and unproven in helping monarchs—we should focus on more effective ways to conserve these glorious wild animals.
 Our tactics should address the reasons the species is in trouble to begin with.
-We can do this through taking action to protect natural habitat; to plant native milkweed and flowers; avoid pesticides; support wildlife-friendly, local, and organic agriculture; contribute to research efforts via citizen science; and organize ourselves to push for policy changes.
+We can do this through taking action to protect natural habitat; to plant native milkweed and flowers; avoid pesticides; support wildlife-friendly, local, and organic agriculture; contribute to research efforts via community science; and organize ourselves to push for policy changes.
 These are more effective ways to expend our energies in monarch conservation than trying to rear the population back to health—which we do not know is possible and may spell trouble for an already at-risk species.
 For more information about ways to help monarchs, check out resources on the websites of the Xerces Society and the Monarch Joint Venture.

-You should feel welcome to raise a caterpillar or two to teach your family about monarchs or to report to a citizen science project, but put the rest of your efforts into some other action to help monarchs.
+You should feel welcome to raise a caterpillar or two to teach your family about monarchs or to report to a community science project, but put the rest of your efforts into some other action to help monarchs.
 Let’s work together to ensure that rearing monarchs does not unintentionally harm this iconic species we are all trying to protect!

-Answers to a few frequently-asked-questions and answers about rearing:
+Answers to a few frequently-asked-questions and answers about rearing

 How can I rear monarchs responsibly?